Chennaipy/talks/README.md

 Sublime is pretty famous sophisticated editor for code, markup and prose.
 This talk will help you to build a sublime package and leverage your coding and development skills.
-Talk will further dive in Sublime editor .
+Talk will further dive in Sublime editor.
 One more reason to go with python :)

 - Speaker: Gaurav Sehrawat